DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture7.md

 By the **risk-neutral** world we mean quantifying the probability of outcomes in financial markets via a risk-neutral probability q.
-- The value of every asset is the present value, discounted at the risk-free rate r, of its expected future cashfl ows under q.
+- The value of every asset is the present value, discounted at the risk-free rate r, of its expected future cashflows under q.

 We discount the expected future cashflows with r:
 - We don’t add a risk-premium to the discount rate.